-Madar Farms is a Dubai based AgriTech startup specializing in hydroponic farming to address Food and Water Security in the Arab region.
-We use 95% less water and land resources than traditional farming methods, making us one of the most efficient and sustainable produce growers in the GCC.
-We provide value for stakeholders such as governments, farmers, restaurants and supermarkets.
+Madar Farms is a UAE based AgriTech startup addressing Food and Water Security in the Arab region.
+We provide our tech for all, and grow ourselves.
+Our tech uses 95% less water and land than conventional farming, making us one of the most efficient and sustainable produce growers in the GCC.
+We provide value for stakeholders such as governments, farmers, restaurants, and supermarkets.
 Consumers trust Madar Farms because our all-natural produce is insecticide and pesticide free.

 NEW DELHI—India’s government on Monday eased foreign-direct investment restrictions in several sectors to increase inflows, a move that also could pave the way for Apple Inc. to open its own stores in one of its main growth markets.

 A surge in cross-border mergers and acquisitions boosted global foreign direct investment flows around the world last year to $1.76 trillion, the most since the 2008-2009 financial crisis, the United Nations said in a study.

 The ‘Foreign Direct Investment in Latin America and the Caribbean’ 2015 report published by Economic Commission for Latin America and the Caribbean (ECLAC) showed that Mexico recorded inflows of US$ 22.795 billion in 2014.
 Brazil continues to be the largest recipient of FDI in the region, though inflows US$ 62.495 billion, while Chile remains the … Continue reading Organisers of Annual Investment Meeting 2016 call for building investment bridges between Middle East and South America

 The role of foreign direct investment into the continent remains significant: on average the government budgets of African countries currently depend on corporates domiciled in other countries for 14% of their funding.